supersimple/blog/priv/articles/2018-10-07/building-a-personal-dashboard-with-elixir.md

 This will tell the Pi not to go to sleep and not show a cursor.

 Finally, type: `sudo nano ~/.config/lxsession/LXDE-pi/autostart` and add these contents:
+(note: in newer releases of Raspian, this file is located at `/etc/xdg/lxsession/LXDE-pi/autostart`)

 ![code](../images/dashboard-code5.png)
 <figcaption>autostart</figcaption>